okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-password-hooks/main/index.md

 For more information on the Request from Okta and types of Responses your application can return to Okta, visit the [Password Import Inline Hook Reference](/docs/reference/password-hook/).

-### Register the Inline Password Hook Application
+## Register the Inline Password Hook Application

 In order for Okta to use your application, you must register the external service endpoint.

-> **NOTE:** The external endpoint must be SSL protected and have a URL that starts with `https://`.
+> **Note:** The external endpoint must be SSL protected and have a URL that starts with `https://`.
 Okta will NOT make calls to endpoints that are not SSL protected.

 In the Admin Console, go to **Workflow** > **Inline Hooks**.
 Click **Add Inline Hook**.

 You can also accomplish this using the [Inline Hooks Management API](/docs/reference/api/inline-hooks/).

-### Ending the Migration Program
+## Ending the Migration Program

 Typically, you leave the Inline Password Hook endpoint in service for a fixed period of time - for instance, 60 days.